facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 :::caution

-This banner need to inline CSS / JS.
+This banner needs to inline CSS / JS in case all asset loading fails due to wrong base URL.

 If you have a strict [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), you should rather disable it.